Louisiana Creole Translator

 | Sleep / Go to sleep | Deaux deaux |

-- Family heritage: Descendants of Louisiana Creole families tracing the Kouri-Vini phrases their grandparents spoke at home.
+- Family heritage: Descendants of Louisiana Creole families tracing the Kouri-Vini phrases their relatives used at home.